The Zoo Negara is struggling to survive, while some people blame it on their high entrance fees, others point the finger at the animal welfare groups.

-Above all, the issue of lack of promotion also comes into play.
+Above all, lack of promotion also comes into play.
 Back in the 80s and the 90s, Zoo Negara was famous because of its active promotions and numerous commercial tie-ups.

-But when the efforts to promote the zoo died down, people stopped seeing the significant of going.
+But when the efforts to promote the zoo died down, people stopped seeing the significance of going.

 If Zoo Negara is listed as a “must visit” place in the itinerary, the chances of foreign tourists to come and visit could be higher.